pushpabrol/auth0-singpass-connection-helper/README.md

 This extension will expose endpoints you can use from your OIDC connection to support Singpass token endpoint with client-assertion & JWE

+if you already have an OIDC connection setup against Singpass, this extension will modify the Auth0 OIDC connection to allow it to function with Singpass!.
+This extension updates the token endpoint and the jwks_uri within the OIDC Connection to use endpoints from this extension and exposes the jwks url to be shared with Singpass!

 ## Usage